 I’m a huge fan of mentorship and apprenticeship especially because of the diversity in skills needed to be successful in UX.
 There’s a lot of different forms apprenticeship can take.
 You can get a formal coach or mentor (preferably some one that is actively working in the industry), casually learn from thought leaders in the industry, become a faculty aid, volunteer at a usability lab or get an internship.

-Note: If reaching out to people for this type of help isn’t your thing, there are online courses that include a mentorship component, such as DesignLab.
+Note: If reaching out to people for this type of help isn’t your thing, there are online courses that include a mentorship component (see bootcamps above).
+You can also go to a place like RookieUp for 1:1 sessions.

 At the agency I work at, we have UX interns and the experience they get is second to none.
 They get to work on client work (usually in the background but invaluable nonetheless) and have open access to professional designers and developers all over the office.
 If you do go this route, don’t be shy… no wallflowers allowed.
 Meet everyone, offer to help constantly, volunteer for everything and speak up early and often.